pablodecm/phd_thesis/src/104_chapter_4.md

 algorithms based on binary classification have been also developed for charm quark tagging and double b-quark tagging for large radius jets.

+The first attempt to use some of the recent advances in neural networks (see [Section @sec:ann]) for jet tagging within CMS was commissioned using 2016 data, and it is referred to as DeepCSV tagger.
+The purpose for the development for this tagger was to quantify the performance gain due to the use of deep neural networks for jet tagging in CMS, which was demonstrated effective using a simplified detector simulation framework [@Guest:2016iqz].
+Thus, a classifier based on a 5-layer neural network, each layer with 100 nodes using ReLu activation functions, was trained based on the information considered for the CSVv2 tagger.
+A vector of variables from up to six charged tracks, one secondary vertex and 12 global variables was considered as an input, amounting to 66 variables in total.
+Another change with respect to previous taggers is that flavour tagging is posed as a multi-class classification problem, which is a principled and simple for tacking the various flavour tagging problems simultaneously.
+Five exclusive categories were defined based different on the generator level hadron information: the jet contains exactly one B hadron, at least two B hadrons, exactly one C hadrons and no B hadrons, at least two C hadrons and at least two C hadrons and no B hadrons or none of the defined categories.

 ![DeepJet schematic.
 Figure adapted from [@CMS-DP-2018-058].
 ](gfx/104_chapter_4/DeepJet-schematic.pdf){
 #fig:DeepJet_schematic width=90%}